probot/probot.github.io/README.md

 ## Install and Usage

 If you'd like to work on this repository, clone it.
 We use [Jekyll](https://jekyllrb.com/) to build the website, hosted on [GitHub Pages](https://pages.github.com/).
-We also use Git submodules to pull docs from [probot/docs](http://github.com/probot/docs).
+We also use Git submodules to pull docs from the docs folder in  [probot/probot](https://github.com/probot/probot/tree/master/docs).

 Once you've cloned this repo, run these commands in this directory: